wellingguzman/wellingguzman.com/public/notes/control-wordpress-404-error.md

 }
 ```

-<p>This is pretty much what I wanted to do, now I can get a <em>tag</em> or a <em>category</em> object if one exists, otherwise WordPress will keep its own process and will display its normal 404 page.</p>
+This is pretty much what I wanted to do, now I can get a `tag` or a `category` object if one exists, otherwise WordPress will keep its own process and will display its normal 404 page.

-<p>If I actually got a tag or category object, I need to query all posts under it.</p>
+If I actually got a tag or category object, I need to query all posts under it.

 ```php
 <?php